preactjs/preact-www/content/en/blog/preact-x.md

 - [Streaming rendering](https://github.com/preactjs/preact-render-to-string/pull/354)
 - [Prefresh](https://github.com/preactjs/prefresh)

-We value our ecoystem and we value the extensions being built through our `options API`.
+We value our ecoystem and we value the extensions being built through our `options API`, this is one of the main drivers behind not wanting to introduce these breaking changes but instead, allow you all to benefit from our research without a painful migration path.

 This doesn't mean that Preact 11 won't happen but it might not be the thing that we initially promised, instead we might just drop IE11 support and give you those performance improvments, all while giving you the stability of Preact X. We could work on more ecosystem projects, meta-frameworks, ... however we'd love